 How to decrease card not present (CNP) fraud

 While EMV adoption appears to be having the desired effect, the overall problem of payment fraud isn’t exactly disappearing.
 Plus, there’s a new wrinkle: once their payment card has been compromised, consumers are less likely to use that card again.
-A report prepared by the Aite Group revealed that 40 percent of consumers whose payment card is used fraudulently use their replacement card less often.
+Statistics have all shown that consumers whose payment card is used fraudulently are more likely to use their replacement card less often.
 The obvious ramification for financial institutions is that replacing customers’ compromised cards may not be enough to rebuild the goodwill lost as a result of fraud.

 What can institutions do to build customer trust and encourage card usage?
 One way is to not even get to the point of having to replace cards, by implementing card controls and robust security solutions.

-Although a fairly new innovation in banking, card controls are gaining ground with consumers who are increasingly concerned about the security of their data.
-Three out of five U.S. consumers expressed interest in enhanced security offerings for their payment cards, according to a recent survey from Mercator Advisory Group.
-And, 42 percent are interested specifically in mobile-based controls to avoid fraud on their debit card accounts.
+Card controls continue to gain ground with consumers who are increasingly concerned about the security of their data.
+U.S. consumers have long expressed interest in enhanced security offerings for their payment cards, with many interested specifically in mobile-based controls to avoid fraud on their debit card accounts.

 Card controls give cardholders the ability to restrict usage of their payment card.
 Restrictions can range from merchant or business type and purchase amount, to geographical location.
 Consumers especially appreciate being notified of potential fraudulent activity and having the ability to turn their cards on or off– a particularly useful feature to prevent the snowball effect of fraudulent transactions after one goes through successfully.